maxxiimo/the-front-end-manifesto/information-architecting.md

 A Mosaic of Information
 -----------------------

-To build our story the first thing we need to understand is what it means to organize an applications information and function.
+To build our story we should first explore what it means to organize an applications information and function.

-> As a front end person, sometimes called an Information Architect, when I think about layout I literally think about how a site is laid out on a screen.
+> As a front end person, oftentimes taking the role of Information Architect, when I think about layout I literally think about how a site is laid out on a screen.
 I don't think in terms of code, but more so in terms of organization of information and function for an end-user's consumption.

 \- [Chapter 1 Quote][]